erezposner/Fast_Dense_Feature_Extraction/README.md

 An approach to compute patch-based local feature descriptors efficiently in presence of pooling and striding layers for whole images at once.

-A Pytorch and TF (WIP) implemention of the paper *"Fast Dense Feature Extraction with CNNs with Pooling Layers"* https://arxiv.org/abs/1805.03096
+A Pytorch and TF (WIP) implementation of the paper *"Fast Dense Feature Extraction with CNNs with Pooling Layers"* https://arxiv.org/abs/1805.03096

 #### Abstract